Neural Thermodynamic Integration: Free Energies from Energy-based Diffusion Models: Introduction

-Diffusion models \cite{sohl2015deep, ho2020denoising} are a class of generative models defined by a pair (forward and reverse) of stochastic processes.
-In the continuous-time formulation \cite{Song2020ScoreBasedGM}, the forward process is given by the SDE
+\paragraph*{Denoising Diffusion models} Diffusion models \cite{sohl2015deep, ho2020denoising} are a class of generative models defined by a pair (forward and reverse) of stochastic processes.
+In the continuous-time formulation \cite{Song2020ScoreBasedGM}, the forward process is given by the stochastic differential equation (SDE)

 where $\text{d}W_{t^{\rightarrow}}$ is a Wiener process and SDE starts from the initial condition $X_0 \sim \rho_0$.
 Note that $\rho_t(x_t|x_0)$ is a Gaussian for all $t$ and $x_0$.
 In particular $f_t$ and $g_t$ are time-dependent and are chosen such that $\rho_t(x_1|x_0)$ is close to a standard Gaussian distribution for all $x_0$.
-The noising process then corresponds to simulating Eq. (\ref{eq:diff_forward}) from $t=0$ to $t=1$.
+The noising process then corresponds to simulating Equation \ref{eq:diff_forward} from $t=0$ to $t=1$.
 The same time marginals can be reproduced by a time-reversed SDE \cite{ANDERSON1982313} from $t=1$ to $t=0$,